mallocfeng/SummarizerX/README.md

 ### 🔒 Privacy

-All processing happens locally or via your configured AI API key.
-No data is sent to third parties without your consent.
+See the [Privacy Policy](privacy.html) for details on data handling.
+Page content you request is sent to your selected API provider to generate summaries or translations.
+You can enable **Local Mode** in settings to keep all processing on your device without uploading content.

 ### 🛠 Troubleshooting